metahoof/docs/docs/whitepaper/terms-of-services.md

 - _**ANP Labs**_ refers to <u>ANP LABS TECNOLOGIA LTDA</u>, a Brazilian company registered and operating under Brazilian law, responsible for developing and maintaining the MetaHoof Platform.
 - _**MetaHoof**_ refers to the digital horse racing game and its associated services, website, content, and features offered by ANP Labs.
-- _**Platform**_ means the MetaHoof ecosystem, including but not limited to its website, application, in-game logic, digital assets, and blockchain integrations.
+- _**Platform**_ means the MetaHoof ecosystem, including but not limited to its website, application, in-game logic, digital assets, and integrations.
 - _**User**, "you", or "your"_ refers to any individual or entity who accesses or uses the MetaHoof Platform.
-- _**Ultra**_ refers to the <u>Ultra blockchain platform</u> and its affiliated services, including the Ultra Wallet, Ultra Marketplace, and Ultra NFT Protocol.
-- _**NFT**_ or _**Non-Fungible Token**_ means a unique digital asset issued and recorded on the Ultra blockchain, representing ownership of a MetaHoof-related item (e.g., horse, trainer, strategy).
+- _**Digital Item**_ means a virtual item used within MetaHoof (e.g., horse, trainer, strategy, cosmetic), which may be earned or purchased and is associated with your account.
-- _$UOS_ refers to the native token of the Ultra blockchain used for transactions, purchases, and fees within the MetaHoof Platform.
+- _**Virtual Currency**_ means in‑game currencies made available by MetaHoof (for example, soft coins or premium currency) used for purchases and fees within the Platform.
 - _**Terms**_ means these Terms of Service, as amended from time to time.
 - _**Content**_ includes all digital content available within or related to MetaHoof, including but not limited to artwork, animations, audio, text, game logic, and code.
-- _**Wallet**_ refers to the Ultra Wallet used by Users to interact with the blockchain components of MetaHoof.
+- _**Account**_ means your MetaHoof user account and any linked third‑party sign‑in or payment profile you use to access the Platform.

 ### **2.2.
 Interpretation**